Imitation Attacks and Defenses for Black-box Machine Translation Systems

 \paragraph{Novelty of Our Work} Past research on distillation shows that mismatched architectures are of little concern.
 However, the impact of training on OOD data, where the teacher may produce wildly incorrect answers, is unknown.\footnote{\citet{krishna2019thieves} show that random gibberish queries can provide some signal for training an imitation model.
 We query \textit{high-quality} OOD sentences.}

-\paragraph{Datasets} We use German$\to$English using the TED data from IWSLT 2014~\cite{cettolo2014iwslt}.
+\paragraph{Datasets} We consider German$\to$English using the TED data from IWSLT 2014~\cite{cettolo2014iwslt}.
 We follow common practice for IWSLT and report case-insensitive BLEU~\cite{papineni2002bleu}.
-For \emph{Data Different}, we use English monolingual sentences from Europarl v7.
-The predictions from the victim model are generated using greedy decoding.
+For \emph{Data Different}, we use English sentences from Europarl v7.
+The predictions from the victim are generated using greedy decoding.